abhinav-meduri/CS372-final-project/SETUP.md

 Follow these steps to run the Patent Novelty Assessment System locally from start to finish.

+## Video Tutorial

+Watch the [Demo Video and Technical Walkthrough](https://drive.google.com/drive/folders/12FspQzWt7QM_nqvoML0M5z0BfGV2CLUY?usp=sharing) for a complete demonstration of the setup process and system usage.

 ## Prerequisites

 ### System Requirements